Special Educational Needs and Disabilities (SEND)

 Medicines can be stored at school so that pupils can access them when needed, under supervision.
 We also have a large team of trained first aiders.

 We have high expectations of behaviour at the school, and some pupils may need support in improving their behaviour.
 Although HOYS have an overall responsibility for behaviour in their year group, they are supported by a larger pastoral network.
 We have three Behavioural Support Assistants who work across the five year groups to support challenging behaviour, and work with the Heads of Year to develop good behaviour.
 We have a Learning Mentor, behaviour specialist teacher and a school counsellor who are available to work with pupils with ongoing emotional or behavioural difficulties.
+We have a team of Higher Level Teaching Assistants (HLTAs) who help coordinate the support and care of pupils with ASD and SLCN.
 We also have a Learning Support Unit which, when necessary, can be used to accommodate pupils demonstrating challenging behaviour.

 We are keen to maintain very high levels of attendance at SJCR.
 To do this, attendance is regularly monitored by Heads of Year and the attendance welfare officer.